Drones can take real estate photography to the next level. In this article, we’ll cover how to shoot real estate drone photography.

 The flight time of the average professional drone is around 30 minutes.
 While some professional drones operate on 20 minutes, any extra time you can afford is a plus.

-What Drone Should I Buy For Real Estate Photography?
+What Is the Best Drone For Real Estate Photography?

 Drones like the DJI Phantom 4 Pro are good for professional real estate photography.